 “The concept of rationalizing products by totally eliminating wastefulness, and at the same time making them more attractive, is at the heart of traditional Japanese aesthetics… Simplicity does not mean merely austerity; its appeal can be greater than that of luxury.
 And in an age when individuality and preference rule, eliminating precisely these qualities allows customers to find their own uses for products, giving free reign to individuality.”

 The company has even experimented with a house design – as you might expect it’s pretty much a livable version of their stores.
-I think this style of design fits quite neatly with my idea of Comfortalism (the middle path between consumerism, minimalism and environmentalism).
+I think this design style fits quite neatly with my idea of Comfortalism (the middle path between consumerism, minimalism and environmentalism).

 Photo by Jasper ter Schegget